younganakin/meraki-tutorial/README.md

 # meraki-tutorial
-A demo sing Meraki API.
+A demo illustaring the use of Meraki Dashboard API and Captive Portal API.